zhixuan2333/line2discord/docs/quickstart.md

 - A discord bot
 - A container

-if you what do L2D whitout yout own container or database.
-Please see [here]()
+if you what use L2D whitout yout own container or database.
+Please see [here](./starter/railway.md)

 ## Configure L2D